pawelniewie/pawelniewiadomski.com/_posts/2016-06-03-building-bitbucket-add-on-in-rails-part-6.md

 ---
 layout: post
-title: How to build BitBucket Cloud add-on in Rails &rarr; calling back
+title: How to build BitBucket Cloud add-on in Rails &rarr; accessing BitBucket API from JavaScript
 tags:
 - rails
 - ruby